 **This post is updated with the new guidelines due to COVID.
 A full update will be posted as soon as FPS has posted the new information for 2021/2022.

-Registration for Kindergarten for 2021-2022 school year is opening on January 19, 2021.
+Registration for Kindergarten for 2021-2022 school year opened up on January 19, 2021.
 The first thing on your check list is to head to this website – Student Registration, and pre-register your child.
-First day of school is to be announced in the next few days!
+First day of school is Monday, August 30th, 2021!
+Full School Calendar is located here!

 All registrations will be completed at Central Office located at 501 Kings Highway East, Suite 201.
 Daily appointments begin at 9am and end at 12:30pm.
 Once you have registered your student, you can make an appointment with the Central Office.
 Appointments can be scheduled electronically by clicking here.
 Alternatively, you may call 203-255-8242 to schedule an appointment.
 Documents that you need to bring with you to the appointment are listed below.

 Documentation Required To Complete The Registration Process: All originals will be returned to the parent/guardian.
 Your child’s enrollment is conditional upon a physical review of their original birth certificate / passport, upon our return to Central Office.

 - Official original birth certificate is required.
 If not available, a Passport will be required

 - Proof of Residency: mortgage statement OR deed to property OR current lease agreement (original signed and executed by all parties)

 - Two (different) current utility bills showing mailing address (no cell phone bills)